Originate/exosphere/documentation/commands/test.md

 - `exo generate docker-compose` is run at the beginning of this command

-Tests for services are defined in the [service configuration](documentation/configuration_files/service.md), tests for the entire application in the [application configuration](documentation/configuration_files/application.md).
+Tests for services are defined in the [service configuration](documentation/configuration_files/service.md),